srinandan/DevJam/Lab Guides/Lab 1 - Design and Build a simple API Proxy/README.md

 > BaaS organization.
 Replace **{your-initials}** with the initials of
 > your name.

-a.
+    i.
 Select **all operations** from the OpenAPI spec to proxy

 > ![](./media/image47.png)

-a.
-Do not apply any security policy for the proxy (this will be done in
-    > the later labs)
+    j.
+Do not apply any security policy for the proxy (this will be done in the later labs)

 > ![](./media/image48.png)

-a.
+    k.
 Select the **default** virtual host (http only) -

 > ![](./media/image49.png)

-a.
-Select environments to deploy **test** and click **‘Build and
+    l.
+Select environments to deploy **test** and click **‘Build and Deploy’**
-    Deploy’**

 > ![](./media/image06.png)

-1)  **Deploying and Undeploying a Proxy** to a given environment from
-    > the Management UI is simple too.
+2)  **Deploying and Undeploying a Proxy** to a given environment from the Management UI is simple too.

     a.
 Click on the ‘Deploy’ drop-down on the API Proxy page

 > ![](./media/image50.png)

-a.
-Notice that the proxy we just created is deployed to the
-    > ‘test’ environment.

     b.
+Notice that the proxy we just created is deployed to the ‘test’ environment.

+    c.
 Click on the ‘test’ environment name.
-This undeploys the proxy from
-    > the ‘test’ environment
+This undeploys the proxy from the ‘test’ environment

-c.
-Click on the ‘Deploy’ drop-down again and select the
-    > ‘test’ environment.
-This re-deploys the proxy to the ‘test’
+    d.
+Click on the ‘Deploy’ drop-down again and select the ‘test’ environment.
+This re-deploys the proxy to the ‘test’ environment
-    > environment

 <!-- -->

-1)  **Tracing the execution of a proxy** can also be done easily from
-    > the Management UI.
-This is a very powerful capability of the
-    > product since it makes it easy to troubleshoot and monitor API
-    > proxies running on Apigee Edge.
-Trace lets you probe the details
-    > of each step through an API proxy flow.
+3)  **Tracing the execution of a proxy** can also be done easily from the Management UI.
+This is a very powerful capability of the product since it makes it easy to troubleshoot and monitor API proxies running on Apigee Edge.
+Trace lets you probe the details of each step through an API proxy flow.

     a.
-From the ‘**{your\_initials}**\_hotels’ API Proxy page, click on
-        > the ‘Trace’ tab
+From the ‘**{your\_initials}**\_hotels’ API Proxy page, click on the ‘Trace’ tab

 > ![](./media/image51.png)

-a.
-Once on the ‘Trace’ tab, pick the correct environment from the
-    > ‘Deployment to Trace’ drop-down.
-In your case there should only be
-    > one environment to pick - ‘Environment test, Revision 1’
+    b.
+Once on the ‘Trace’ tab, pick the correct environment from the ‘Deployment to Trace’ drop-down.
+In your case there should only be one environment to pick - ‘Environment test, Revision 1’

 > ![](./media/image05.png)

-a.
+    c.
 Click on the ‘Start Trace Session’ button

-b.
-After the trace session starts, click on the ‘Send’ button in the
-    > ‘Send Requests’ section
+    d.
+After the trace session starts, click on the ‘Send’ button in the ‘Send Requests’ section

 > ![](./media/image08.png)

-a.
-You will see the a transaction appear in the ‘Transactions’ section
-    > and a visual representation of the executed proxy flow in the
-    > ‘Transaction Map’ section
+    e.
+You will see the a transaction appear in the ‘Transactions’ section and a visual representation of the executed proxy flow in the ‘Transaction Map’ section

-b.
-The ‘Transaction Map’ is interactive - click on the various
-    > execution steps within the flow and review the information
-    > provided in the ‘Phase Details’ section.
-You will notice that for
-    > each step information such as headers, variables, payload,
-    > properties and other relevant information is available.
-This helps
-    > you quickly understand exactly what is happening within the
+    f.
+The ‘Transaction Map’ is interactive - click on the various execution steps within the flow and review the information provided in the ‘Phase Details’ section.
+You will notice that for each step information such as headers, variables, payload, properties and other relevant information is available.
+This helps you quickly understand exactly what is happening within the proxy flow.
-    > proxy flow.

 > ![](./media/image28.png)

-a.
-At this point, we will start to use the ‘Postman’ tool as a client
-    > to invoke our proxy and continue to use ‘Postman’ throughout the
-    > rest of the labs.
+    g.
+At this point, we will start to use the ‘Postman’ tool as a client to invoke our proxy and continue to use ‘Postman’ throughout the rest of the labs.

     -   Launch ‘Postman’
     -   Select the ‘DevJam 2.0’ environment

 > ![](./media/image30.png)

     -   Open the ‘DevJam 2.0’ project
     -   Select and send the ‘/GET hotels’ request

 > ![](./media/image31.png)
->

 > Note : Please change the URL to point to your API proxy.

 -   Review the response returned by the proxy.
-It should be the same
-    > response as the one you observed when using the ‘Trace’ tool in
-    > the Management UI
+It should be the same response as the one you observed when using the ‘Trace’ tool in the Management UI

-a.
-Switch to the ‘Trace’ tab of the Apigee Edge Management UI and click
-    > on the ‘Stop Trace’ button
+    h.
+Switch to the ‘Trace’ tab of the Apigee Edge Management UI and click on the ‘Stop Trace’ button

 **Summary**